 Obtain Institutional Review Board approval, if the project includes any research with human subjects (including certain types of data).

-The Grant Application Guidelines include detailed instructions for preparing and submitting an application.
-One complete hard copy of the entire proposal is due to the Office of Institutional and Community Engagement located at Univiersity Park Plaza (UPP) Suite # 3434 Room 309 by 5:00pm on Friday, February 16th 2018; electronic copies of the application face page and most other proposal components are due by the same deadline to firstname.lastname@example.org.
+The Grant Application Guidelines include detailed instructions for preparing and submitting an application electronically by 5:00pm on January 25, 2019; electronic copies of the application face page and most other proposal components are due by the same deadline to firstname.lastname@example.org .

 QOL awards cannot be used for any faculty salary or development travel.
 You can include in your budget money to pay student workers or for travel that is dedicated to collecting data for your project or disseminating the results of your research at a professional conference.